harshit0413/KYC-Aggregator/README.md

 This project is licensed under the MIT License.

 ---
 ## Contact
-For any queries or issues, please contact the development team.
+For any queries or issues, feel free to reach out to me.
 ```